howdyai/botkit-starter-web/docs/botkit_chat_server.md

 ```

 The response to this request will be a message object representing the reply from the bot.
 The reply will be in the same format as the incoming message, with a `text`, `user`, and `channel` field, along with any additional attachments or custom fields sent by the bot.

+## Connection events

+When first establishing a connection, the client will send a connect event - either a `hello` event, or a `welcome_back` event.
+These events tell the bot that a user has connected and is ready to chat.

+`hello` events occur when a brand new user opens their first chat session.

+`welcome_back` events occur when a known user returns to the chat.

+In addition, the bot may fire a `reconnect` event.
+These occur when an ongoing chat is disrupted by a disconnect/reconnect, and may indicate that some messages may not have been delivered.

+These events can be [handled with skill modules](how_to_build_skills.md) to do things like send greetings or trigger analytics events.

+## Enable Message History

+Botkit Anywhere comes bundled with a message history feature which will capture and track all messages sent during a user's communication with the bot.
+This log of messages is available via an API call which is used by the built-in client to display previously sent messages when a user reconnects.

+This is particularly useful when the bot is embedded in a site, as each time a user navigates to a new page, the chat widget will have to establish a brand new connection and repopulate the interface.

+By default, the message history feature is disabled.
+To enable it, specify a MongoDB connect string in your applications environment as `MONGO_URI`.
+Once set, your Botkit will automatically capture and store messages, as well as serve them up to the web chat client.